-2024-2025 INTERN CLASS ORIENTATION MANUAL
+2025-2026 INTERN CLASS ORIENTATION HANDBOOK

-Updated June 2024
+Updated June 2025

-Dear 2024-2025 Interns,
+June 30, 2025 Dear 2025-2026 Interns,

 Welcome to the Alaska Psychology Internship Consortium (AK-PIC)!
+We're truly grateful to have you with us on the traditional land of the Dena'ina people as you embark on your doctoral internship.

-The existence of AK-PIC is the result of the determined efforts of many individuals dedicated to creating high-quality psychology training in Alaska.
-AK-PIC is the first of its kind in a variety of ways and will be regarded as a model for rural internship development across the nation.
-The work you do as an AK-PIC intern will help to pave the way for future rural psychologists in the state of Alaska and nationally.
-The AK-PIC faculty are excited to support your development as psychologists and to lead the effort of making AK-PIC the model internship program that it was designed to be.
-We hope that you will reach out to us and to each other as we navigate this internship year together.
+AK-PIC represents the hard work and commitment of many individuals passionate about delivering high-quality psychology training in Alaska.
+As the first program of its kind, we're proud to be seen as a model for internship development across the country.
+Your contributions as an intern here are vital; the work you do will help pave the way for the next generation of psychologists in Alaska and beyond.

+The AK-PIC faculty is excited to support your growth this year and to help make AK-PIC the outstanding internship program it was designed to be.
+Please reach out to us and to each other as we navigate this internship year together.